 If you’ve ever been approached by a Target staffer asking if you wanted to apply for a Target REDcard™ Credit Card, you might have said “no” out of habit.
 How good could a store card be, anyway?

 But sometimes you just need a little time, outside of the store, to carefully evaluate whether the card is actually right for you.
 Here’s the verdict in a nutshell: The card offers an effective discount, and it’s a good pick if you’re a frequent Target shopper.

-Your shopping cart could include clothes, video games, books and appliances and more and you could get a 5% discount on all of that so long as they’re eligible purchases.
+Your shopping cart could include clothes, video games, books and appliances and more — get a 5% discount on all any of those eligible purchases.

-This discount — applied at checkout — also makes the Target REDcard™ Credit Card a good choice for grocery shopping.
+This discount is applied at checkout, and makes the Target REDcard™ Credit Card a good choice for grocery shopping.
 Only a few cards, such as the Blue Cash Preferred® Card from American Express, offer better reward rates.